AP-B-AI-ML-Ops/project-VinsiGit/README.md

 The end time will be the date when the data gets pulled, and the start time will be 1 year before. \
 As only, 20000 rows can be pulled from the API, the limit will be on 20000.
 This is around 8 months of data.

-The training data will be from the start time when the data gets called, the test data will be 1 year before the start time and the validation data will be 2 years before the start time.
+The training data will be from the start time when the data gets called to 1 year before, the test data will be from 1 year before the training data and the validation data will be 2 years before the training data.

+ training data:   2023-04-17 -- 2024-04-17 \
+ test data:       2022-04-17 -- 2023-04-17 \
+ validation data: 2021-04-17 -- 2022-04-17

 API Documentation: https://earthquake.usgs.gov/fdsnws/event/1/